mvillalbao/GMU_Experimental/_build/html/_sources/intro.md

 # ECON 455: Design and Analysis of Experiments

-This is a book that contains usefull material created for the Design and Analysis of Experiments course from <a href='https://www.masonkorea.gmu.edu/' target='_blank'>Mason Korea</a>.
+This is a book that contains useful material created for the Design and Analysis of Experiments course from <a href='https://www.masonkorea.gmu.edu/' target='_blank'>Mason Korea</a>.

 :::{note}
 The lab materials included were created voluntarily and represent my personal effort.
 I am not formally affiliated with Mason Korea.